Licht9091/DiegoDollars/notes.md

 - Demo (with slides showing progression of each page/feature)
 - Ask judges questions, so they think about what you're doing
 - Get confirmation from judges for each thing that you're showing
+- Do we need to bring a display?
+- Detailed plan and practice it at least twice
+- Bring a phone charger
+- Deactivate phone notifications
+- Bring laptop charger
+- Slides with screens and people's comments from user testing

 ---